codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d429_the_implemented_exception_levels_and_the_resulting_translation_stages_and_regimes.md

 If an implementation does not include EL2 then:
 * If it also does not include EL3, the MMU provides only a single EL1&0 stage 1 translation regime.
 * If it includes EL3, the MMU provides an EL1&0 stage 1 translation regime in each Security state.

+Figure D4-2 on page D4-1642 shows the set of translation regimes for an implementation that implements all of the Exception levels.
+Table D4-28 shows how the supported translation stages depend on the implemented Exception levels, and in some cases on the Execution state being used by the highest implemented Exception level.